sebastienserre/connect-your-nuki-smartlock/readme.txt

 = I've an idea to improve this plugin. =
 Great! share your idea at our [Ideas page](https://nuki-smartlock-for-wp.com/ideas)

-= How to contribute to this plugin?. =
+= How to contribute to this plugin? =
 If you're a developer, you can send pull request to [Github](https://github.com/sebastienserre/connect-nuki-smartlock) If you're Polyglot, you can help translating this plugin at [Translate Plugins](https://translate.wordpress.org/projects/wp-plugins/connect-your-nuki-smartlock/)
 You can also just sponsors my work at [GH Sponsor](https://github.com/sponsors/sebastienserre/)